-Ayersman's Assignments of error ignore his dual employment, conflicts of interest, violations of statutory law, violations of the constitutional rights of the Plaintiffs, and demonstrate clearly the disputes in genuine issues of material facts and clear disputes in the foundational and historical facts that underlie the claimed qualified immunity described herein and in the pleadings before the Circuit Court, all condoned by the Fire Marshal's Office.
+The Fire Marshal's assignments of error ignore Ayersman's dual employment, conflicts of interest, violations of statutory law, violations of the constitutional rights of the Plaintiffs, and demonstrate clearly the disputes in genuine issues of material facts and clear disputes in the foundational and historical facts that underlie the claimed qualified immunity described herein and in the pleadings before the Circuit Court, all condoned by the Fire Marshal's Office.

 There is no objective evidence to support the criminal charges brought by Ayersman and the Fire Marshal's Office against Mrs. Wratchford.
-The clear reason for the aggression by Ayersman against Tammy Wratchford was to destroy her life as he threatened during his abusive interrogation without regard for his duties as a public officer, all condoned by his superiors at the West Virginia State Fire Marshal's Office.
+The clear reason for the aggression by Ayersman against Tammy Wratchford was to destroy her life as he threatened during his interrogation without regard for his duties as a public officer, all condoned by his superiors at the West Virginia State Fire Marshal's Office.
+This is their modus operandi.